 Look closely and you may see signposts.

-• Kathy Witterick and her husband, David Stocker, are raising their four month old child, Storm, without revealing the child's gender.
-According to the birth announcement from the Toronto couple: "We've decided not to share Storm's sex for now — a tribute to freedom and choice in place of limitation, a stand up to what the world could become in Storm's lifetime (a more progressive place? ...)."
+• Kathy Witterick and her husband, David Stocker, are raising their 4-month-old child, Storm, without revealing the child's gender.
+According to the birth announcement from the Toronto couple: "We've decided not to share Storm's sex for now — a tribute to freedom and choice in place of limitation, a stand up to what the world could become in Storm's lifetime (a more progressive place?)"

 • Andrej Pejic, an androgynous Australian model, worked both the male and female runways at the Paris fashion shows earlier this year.

-• A recent J. Crew catalogue drew national attention when the company features a young boy with his toenails painted pink.
+• A recent J. Crew catalog drew national attention when it featured a young boy with his toenails painted pink.

 Could we be heading toward the end of gender?

-And by gender we mean, according to Merriam-Webster, "the behavioral, cultural, or psychological traits typically associated with one sex."
+And by "gender" we mean, according to Merriam-Webster, "the behavioral, cultural, or psychological traits typically associated with one sex."
 In other words, the cultural expectations that go along with saying that someone is a boy or a girl.
-In other other words, not someone's sex — their gender.
+In other other words, not someone's sex — the person's gender.